Irinjalakuda: Governance

 Irinjalakuda is governed by Irinjalakuda Municipality.
 The municipality was formed on 8 February 1936 with an area of 11.24 square kilometres.

 K.I.
 Varunny was the first municipal chairman and the municipality was divided into 22 electoral wards.
-Now, the Municipality has 41 wards.
+Now, the Municipality has 43 wards.

 Irinjalakuda is the headquarters of the Mukundapuram Taluk and is a Grade-I municipality.
 Irinjalakuda Revenue Division was formed in May 2018.
-It is headed by a Revenue Divisional Officer (RDO).
+It is headed by a Revenue Divisional Officer (RDO) of the rank of deputy collector.
 The office is situated in the Mini Civil Station Annexe building.
 The revenue division comprises Mukundapuram, Chalakudy and Kodungallur taluks.

 As the second-most important administrative town in the district, Irinjalakuda houses a large number of government offices, most of them situated at the mini civil station and its annex buildings near Porathissery.